apple1417/bl-sdk-mods/SanitySaver/Readme.md

 ## Changelog

+### Sanity Saver v2.3
+- Fixed an exception which occured if you loaded a save with an overwritten definition which couldn't be found.

 ### Sanity Saver v2.2
-Changed how item descriptions get generated, so relics should now get more meaningful descriptions.
+- Changed how item descriptions get generated, so relics should now get more meaningful descriptions.
-Added the `SanitySaverDump` console command.
+- Added the `SanitySaverDump` console command.

 ### Sanity Saver v2.1
-Added a little bit of info on the part caching system to the readme.
+- Added a little bit of info on the part caching system to the readme.
-Fixed that the "Clear Cache" option in the mods menu did nothing.
+- Fixed that the "Clear Cache" option in the mods menu did nothing.
-Fixed that if the character you first loaded onto the main menu with had modded parts, those parts would temporarily get broken until you cleared the cache, or restarted the game with a different character.
+- Fixed that if the character you first loaded onto the main menu with had modded parts, those parts would temporarily get broken until you cleared the cache, or restarted the game with a different character.
-Made the compressed saves system a little more robust.
+- Made the compressed saves system a little more robust.

 ### Sanity Saver v2.0
-Changed the save file format a bit.
+- Changed the save file format a bit.
 Saves should automatically be migrated where possible.
-Made unserializable dropped items and items equipped by NPCs save over level transitions.
+- Made unserializable dropped items and items equipped by NPCs save over level transitions.
-Added option to reroll vendors on level transitions, to avoid unserialzable items breaking.
+- Added option to reroll vendors on level transitions, to avoid unserialzable items breaking.

 ### Sanity Saver v1.1
-Fixed that the grinder and the SHiFT mailbox in tps would incorrectly be forced empty.
+- Fixed that the grinder and the SHiFT mailbox in tps would incorrectly be forced empty.
-Fixed that items with name parts that didn't have a name defined could cause custom saving to fail entirely.
+- Fixed that items with name parts that didn't have a name defined could cause custom saving to fail entirely.

 ### Sanity Saver v1.0
-Inital Release.
+- Inital Release.